photo by Daniel Gomez-Ibanez

 “I love life in a monastic community and share it with whomever I can.”

-Over sixty years ago, Sister Joanne Kollasch put down roots for a community of Benedictine Sisters in a beautiful place overlooking Lake Mendota and the city of Madison.
+More than 60 years ago, Sister Joanne Kollasch put down roots for a community of Benedictine Sisters in a beautiful place overlooking Lake Mendota and the city of Madison.
 A strong call to spiritual life led her to join an order as a young woman and work with other sisters to form Saint Benedict Center (now Holy Wisdom Monastery).
 Her life-giving relationship with the community continued to evolve as she served for over a decade as prioress.
 A lifelong goal to provide a home for spiritual seekers of all kinds led Sister Joanne to co-found the ecumenical communities Benedictine Women of Madison, the Oblates of Holy Wisdom Monastery and the Community of Benedict.
 She now serves as a spiritual guide for guests who visit the monastery and serves the community as co-director of formation.
 Joanne helps to maintain a home that welcomes people from around the world for spiritual and personal growth, promotes caring for the land and preserves space for people to reflect on God’s presence in their lives.

 Sister Joanne shares her story:

 In my family, becoming a sister was not surprising.
 Aunts, cousins and siblings had followed their own calls to become priests and sisters.